JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes

 You are an ordinary member of the village who has been cursed by fate.
 Because of this, you will be (incorrectly) seen by the [Seer](#seer) as a wolf in an initial scanning, or by a crystal ball.
 Subsequent scans will correctly reveal that you are in fact NOT a wolf.
-If you are scanned by more than one source in the same phase, only one of those scans (randomly) will be incorrect.
+If you are scanned by more than one source in the same phase, all of those scans will be incorrect, but subsequent scans will be correct.
 In a game with items, you may begin with an item.